OfficeDev/O365-CORS-VisualStudio/README.md

 5. Open the manifest file with a text editor.
 Search for the `oauth2AllowImplicitFlow` property.
 You will find that it is set to `false`; change it to `true` and save the file.
 6. Using the Manage Manifest button, upload the updated manifest file.
 Save the configuration of the app.

-## Step 5: Run the sample
+## Step 6: Run the sample
 Clean the solution, rebuild the solution, and run it.

+In the **Debug Toolbar**, select to run with **Google Chrome** instead of **Internet Explorer**.

+***Note:*** This sample only works on current versions of Chrome and Firefox.
+A separate patch is required to be installed if you want to try this out in Internet Explorer.
+Links to the patch will be added soon.

 You can trigger the sign in experience by either clicking on the Login link on the top right corner, or by clicking directly on the My Files tab.
 To see a list of files stored on OneDrive click on the My Files tab.
 To view the properties of a file or folder, click on the properties link displayed right next to the file name and the properties will be displayed at the bottom of MyFiles list.

-## How To Deploy This Sample To Azure Website
+## Step 7: Deploy This Sample To Azure Website
 To deploy this sample application to azure website, we will first create a new website on Azure then import the publish profile

 1. Sign in to the [Azure management portal](https://manage.windowsazure.com).